 Jurisdictional rules

 Psychologists are licensed by the home state in which they practice: in my case, Texas.
-In addition, I am credentialed to provide teletherapy across state lines to people in participating states.
+In addition, I am credentialed to provide teletherapy across state lines to people in most US states.

 Finding the best fit